zhangchiqing/beginner-friendly-haskell-for-web-development/README.md

 The first chapter shows how to set up the development environment and start a Haskell project.

 #### Chapter 2.
 Functions
-Chapters 2 through 5 cover the language basics and provide data structures with examples for modeling the user data.
+Chapters 2 through 4 cover the language basics and provide data structures with examples for modeling the user data.
 #### Chapter 3.
 Recursion, Pattern Matching, Higher Order Functions
 #### Chapter 4.
 Typeclass

 #### Chapter 5.
 Configure
+Chapter 5 introduces IO and how to parse an app's configuration.

 #### Chapter 6.
 JSON
-Chapter 6 introduces IO and how to parse an app's configuration.
+Chapter 6 introduces how to encode data type into JSON and how to decode JSON into our type.

 #### Chapter 7.
 Strings
-Chapter 7 introduces how to encode data type into JSON and how to decode JSON into our type.
+Chapter 7 introduces the difference between the various string types and their use cases.

 #### Chapter 8.
 HTTP Client
-Chapter 8 introduces the difference between the various string types and their use cases.
+Chapter 8 demonstrates how to build an HTTP client for sending HTTP calls and parsing the response.

 #### Chapter 9.
 Database
-Chapter 9 demonstrates how to build an HTTP client for sending HTTP calls and parsing the response.
+Chapter 9 explains how to connect to a PostgreSQL database, how to migrate a database, how to make queries to create, retrieve, and delete a user.

 #### Chapter 10.
 Error Handling
-Chapter 10 explains how to connect to a PostgreSQL database, how to migrate a database, how to make queries to create, retrieve, and delete a user.
+Chapter 10 introduces exceptions, how to handle exceptions from the database queries, and how to turn them into specific errors.

 #### Chapter 11.
 HTTP Service
-Chapter 11 introduces exceptions, how to handle exceptions from the database queries, and how to turn them into specific errors.
+Chapter 11 shows how to set up an HTTP service and how to parse and validate the inputs.
+We will build endpoints for making database queries.

 #### Chapter 12.
 Logging
-Chapter 12 shows how to set up an HTTP service and how to parse and validate the inputs.
-We will build endpoints for making database queries.
+Chapter 12 introduces loggings, how to log HTTP requests and responses, and how to log exceptions.

 #### Chapter 13.
 Middlware
-Chapter 13 introduces loggings, how to log HTTP requests and responses, and how to log exceptions.
+Chapter 13 explains  how to create a middleware for adding a unique id to each request, and tie all the logs about a request and its response with that id.

 #### Chapter 14.
 Testing
 Chapter 14 introduces how to write tests for the functions for database queries and how to write integration tests for HTTP endpoints.